Edit

-Fast copy in Dataflows Gen2
+Fast copy in Dataflow Gen2

-This article describes the fast copy feature in Dataflows Gen2 for Data Factory in Microsoft Fabric.
+This article describes the fast copy feature in Dataflow Gen2 for Data Factory in Microsoft Fabric.
 Dataflows help with ingesting and transforming data.
 With the introduction of dataflow scale out with SQL DW compute, you can transform your data at scale.
 However, your data needs to be ingested first.
 With the introduction of fast copy, you can ingest terabytes of data with the easy experience of dataflows, but with the scalable back-end of the pipeline Copy Activity.

 Screenshot showing where the fast copy indicator appears in the query steps pane.